yashirmehmood/communication-system-java/README.md

 ## 📘 License

-This project is provided for educational and interview preparation purposes.
+This project is provided for educational and learning purposes

 ------------------------------------------------------------------------